RvnXcnnrr/APP_DEV_FLUTTER_APP/ESP32_README.md

 - **WebSocket Connection Issues**:
   - Check the WebSocket URL format (ws:// for local, wss:// for production)
-  - Verify that the token parameter is included in the URL
+  - Verify that the email or token parameter is included in the URL
+  - Make sure the email matches the device owner's email in the backend
   - The code includes automatic reconnection for WebSocket connections
   - Check the Serial Monitor for WebSocket connection status messages